CDKitchen - it's what's cooking online!Search for recipes here!

 To serve, ladle into bowls and dust with cayenne.

-Baby Doe's was located in Colorado
+Recipe Source: Baby Doe's (was located in Colorado)

 Please note:

-This is a copy cat recipe submitted to CDKitchen.
-CDKitchen holds no copyright on these individual recipes.
-We are not responsible for their accuracy, availability, or any copyright or trademark infringement the source of this recipe may cause.
+This is a copy cat recipe submitted to CDKitchen by a third-party.
 This recipe is not an original recipe unless specifically stated and is considered only to be an acceptable "clone" to the original for the home cook to attempt to duplicate.
-Please also note that many nation-wide restaurant chains vary their menus and ingredients by region so the version provided may not be similar to what you may have tried before.
-Any trademarked names are used only to identify the recipe and give the restaurant or product named in the recipe a little free publicity.
-Please contact the source (if noted) within the recipe for any questions or concerns regarding the recipe.
+Please also note that many nationwide restaurant chains vary their menus and ingredients by region so the version provided may not be similar to what you may have tried before.
+All trademarks referenced are property of their respective owners.